Did you know?

 Halisaurus is a genus of extinct marine reptiles that lived approximately 85-70 million years ago (the end of the Cretaceous period).
+It was named by Othniel Charles Marsh in 1869 and means “ocean lizard“.
 They were members of the Mosasaur family, which were large aquatic predators that dominated the oceans during this time.

 Appearance